cicirello/modified-lam-experiments/README.md

 Copyright &copy; 2020 Vincent A. Cicirello

-This repository contains code to reproduce the experiments, and analysis of experimental data, from the following paper (currently under review):
+This repository contains code to reproduce the experiments, and analysis of experimental data, from the following paper:

-> Cicirello, V. A., (2020).
-Optimizing the Modified Lam Annealing Schedule.
+> Vincent A. Cicirello.
+2020.
+Optimizing the Modified Lam Annealing Schedule. *Industrial Networks and Intelligent Systems*, 7(25), Article e1 (December 2020). https:
+//doi.org/10.4108/eai.16-12-2020.167653.

 ## Requirements to Build and Run the Experiments